2020 General Assembly Priorities

 - This year, VAIPL has laid a great foundation for environmental justice with the establishment of vital definitions, the policy of the Commonwealth, and an Interagency Working Group on Environmental Justice.
 Next year we hope to ensure that state agencies are living up to their responsibilities to ensure an equitable Commonwealth by urging them to establish internal policies and procedures.

 - VAIPL supported the Clean Energy and Community Flood Preparedness this year.
-Next we would like to continue pushing equitable climate adaptation forward by looking into efforts to subsidize the purchase of flood insurance by low-income Virginians.
+Next we would like to continue pushing equitable climate adaptation forward by looking into efforts to subsidize the purchasing of flood insurance by low-income Virginians.

 - Next year would also be a great opportunity to build on the wins of the Solar Freedom bill to open up even more solar projects to nonprofits, including congregations and other faith communities.
+Expanding heat worker protections and starting to tackle carbon pollution in the transportation sector could also be fruitful.

 View More Information by Topic: